emomonkey/emomonkey.github.io/_posts/2016-04-13-PropertyTracker_Findings.md

 ![Apartment NI ](http://emomonkey.github.io/images/Screenshot_Apartment1.png)
 ![Apartment NI 2](http://emomonkey.github.io/images/Screenshot_Aprtment2.png)
 It does support the idea that people are more prepared to live in rental apartments and is worth looking into more...in next months post or you can investiage yourself at http://www.propertytrackerni.co.uk

-Maybe it's time to brush off Gamemaker and do the ultimate Stop the Express update